-Coronavirus: Australian PM orders pubs, gyms and casinos closed from midday Monday
+Coronavirus: Australian PM orders pubs, gyms and casinos closed from midday

 "If parents choose to keep their children home from school, parents must be responsible for the conduct of the children and to ensure they adhere to the social distancing arrangements in place," he warned.

-"Parents must be aware that while the majority of adults who contract COVID-19 have mild forms of the virus, the elderly or those with comorbidities can have more significant symptoms."
+"Parents must be aware that while the majority of adults who contract Covid-19 have mild forms of the virus, the elderly or those with comorbidities can have more significant symptoms."

 Despite the PM's warning, schools in ACT and Victoria will close on Tuesday.